xiaoqi-7/knn/README.md

-### KNN
+### Top-K Nearest Neighbors Search System
 This project involves the development, implementation, testing, and optimisation of a software system supporting nearest-neighbour search functionality as described in the following publication:
-* Yiqi Wang, Long Yuan,  Wenjie Zhang, Xuemin Lin, Zi Chen, Qing Liu, "Simpler is More: Efficient Top-K Nearest Neighbors Search on Large Road Networks", which is submitted to VLDB2024.
+* Yiqi Wang, Long Yuan,  Wenjie Zhang, Xuemin Lin, Zi Chen, Qing Liu, "Simpler is More: Efficient Top-K Nearest Neighbors Search on Large Road Networks", which published in VLDB2024.

 ### Running Environment